SouthFrank/Full_Stack_Open/part1/courseinfo/README.md

 - Instead, it only renders three *Part* components of which each renders the name and number of exercises of one part.

 Status: *completed*

+## Exercise 1.3
+- Modify the variable definitions of the *App* component, and place data in objects.
+- Refactor the application so that it still works.

+Status: *completed*

+## Exercise 1.4
+- Place the objects into an array.
+- Modify the variable definitions of *App* and modify the other parts of the application accordingly.

+Status: *completed*